gbraad/blog-content/0024-personal-kanban-using-gitlab.md

 Kanban (or 看板) originated as a scheduling system to improving manufacturing efficiency.
 The word literally means signboard in Japanese, and in Chinese it can be read as 'Look board'.
-It emphasizes on visualization of tasks that need to be done, are being worked on, or have finished.
+It emphasizes on visualization of tasks that need to be done, are being worked on, and have finished.

 In software development you often see people use Trello or other kanban-like boards to visualize work that is on their 'backlog', 'doing', 'done'.
 Although